Intro: LightInThe Box Reviews | Is LightInTheBox Safe?

 You can choose to pay using a wire transfer through the reputable Western Union payment option.

 This payment option is not listed in their main Light In The Box Limited payment methods, but you’ll see it in other areas of their FAQ.
 They note that it is not available to use on all Light In The Box dresses, LightInTheBox wigs, Light In The Box shoes, or other items.

 Google Checkout is an online payment processing service hosted by Google, designed to speed up the payment process and may be an option on certain purchases at Light In The Box.

 Consumers trust Google Checkout to be fast and secure – definitely a favorable feature in LightInTheBox reviews.

 NYSE Listing | LightInTheBox Review

-LightInTheBox is listed on the New York stock exchange under LITB after having undergone a rigorous application process to provide its articles of incorporation, company by-laws, key information on the company, and contacts for executives.
-It has to be profitable with a certain number of shareholders.
+LightInTheBox is listed on the New York Stock Exchange (NYSE) under LITB after having undergone a rigorous application process to provide its articles of incorporation, company by-laws, key information on the company, and contacts for executives.

-That being said, plenty of other companies have ended up on the New York Stock Exchange just to end up being a scam.
+That being said, plenty of other companies have been listed on the New York Stock Exchange just to end up scamming people out of money.

 Companies like Enron, HealthSouth, and Tyco International were all large-scale enterprises that created a business around fraudulent sales and marketing.